MathiasStadler/rock64-experience/README.md

 # EMMC boot from EMMC tutorial
 - [Link](https://forum.pine64.org/showthread.php?tid=4924)
 - Test with a 64GB emmc on the 4GB version works perfect
+- i'm used the way 7a => direct copy to emmc

 # check clock frequency